 Source: Via Transportation

 Guru made that transition a lot easier and less chaotic because we were able to collect information from internal parties and get that to agents quickly.
 Information about policies about wearing masks and cleaning vehicles was available in one go-to Guru Card, giving agents a source of reference to help them handle rider and driver calls with confidence.
-Now, we send out daily knowledge alerts across all cities.
-If you’re an agent that reads the knowledge alert, you're good to go.
+Now, we send out daily announcements across all cities.
+If you’re an agent that reads the announcement, you're good to go.

 I’ll share a recent example of how we use Guru for this: Our drivers for our paratransit service in Virginia are essential workers, but their cars were being stopped by the police.
 We sent an alert to agents explaining what to tell drivers in that situation.

-Originally, we weren’t utilizing knowledge alerts, but COVID-19 forced us to get more organized and figure out how we could improve the way we use Guru, which then changed how we actually schedule our agents.
+Originally, we weren’t utilizing announcements, but COVID-19 forced us to get more organized and figure out how we could improve the way we use Guru, which then changed how we actually schedule our agents.